SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Description__:

 Use this to define elements that happen to reside in iframes.
-Will automatically switch between iframe and default content when accessing element in iframe and elements in the default content.
+Framework will automatically switch between iframe and default content when accessing element in iframe and other elements in the default content.
+So there is no need to script any code for iframes except in the configurations.

 __Example__:
 ```